-With only three individuals left, the northern white rhino has little chance of surviving extinction unless inter-crossing with the southern white rhino is introduced.
+With only two individuals left, the northern white rhino has little chance of surviving extinction unless inter-crossing with the southern white rhino.

 The previous only confirmed population of northern white rhino in Garamba National Park in north-eastern Democratic Republic of the Congo is now considered probably extinct.
 Despite systematic ground surveys over probable range and additional foot patrols and aerial reconnaissance, no live rhinos have been seen since 2006 and no fresh sign since 2007.
 There have been unconfirmed reports of rhino in southern Sudan, and surveys are planned.
 The last three potential breeding northern white rhino in captivity in Dvur Kralove Zoo in the Czech Republic have been translocated to a private conservancy in Kenya in the hope this will stimulate their breeding.
 These animals form the only current confirmed population.